svj-aventador/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 ### {{n.next()}}.
 Prepare Transaction

-Typically, we create SGY Ledger transactions as objects in the JSON [transaction format](transaction-formats.html).
+Typically, we create RCP Ledger transactions as objects in the JSON [transaction format](transaction-formats.html).
 The following example shows a minimal Payment specification:

 ```json
 {